Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Experimental Results

-After training, the agent was evaluated at a given T intersection and compared to the target given by the expert.
+After training, the agent was \diff{also} evaluated at a given T intersection and compared to the target given by the expert.
 Fig.~\ref{fig:trajectories_hgail} shows the resulting trajectories, with blue and orange denoting the agent's and expert's trajectories, respectively.
-It is worth noting that the BC-GAIL policy from the agent receives as input only the generated (fake) BEV mid-level image, the current speed, and last applied actions for throttle and steering.
+It is worth noting that the \diff{policy's network in the hGAIL} agent receives as input only the generated (fake) BEV mid-level image, the current speed, and last applied actions for throttle and steering.
 For instance, this BEV image corresponds to the topdown image with three channels from Fig.~\ref{fig:bev}.
 It is important to observe that the only information denoting the desired movement for the agent comes from the yellow desired route in the drivable red area.
 This yellow route occupies the whole lane in the BEV image, which leaves open how the agent will learn to turn at certain intersections.
 In other words, the agent's policy can not see directly the points in the sparse trajectory, as these points are fed to the GAN part of the architecture and not to the policy.
-This means that how we terminate the episode, with infractions and lane invasion will influence to a great extent the type of behavior the agent learns.
-Such an example can be seen in the turns of Fig.~\ref{fig:bev}, where the agent's trajectory does not match exactly with the expert's one.
-If the agent's policy would have received the point from the sparse trajectory as input, we conjecture that the generated trajectory could have been more similar to the expert's one.
+This means that how we terminate the episode, \diff{such as through} infractions and lane invasion, will influence to a great extent the type of behavior the agent learns.
+Such an example can be seen in the turns of Fig.~\ref{fig:trajectories_hgail}, where the agent's trajectory does not match exactly with the expert's one. \diff{We conjecture that the behavior of the agent could have been made more similar to the expert if: the network of the agent's policy would have received all the information that the expert receives as input (e.g., dense trajectory); the infractions would have been more strict; additional reward terms would have been added in the reward function to punish certain behaviors.}